Trump says he received a ‘beautiful letter’ from N.Korea’s Kim

-WASHINGTON, June 11, 2019 (BSS/AFP) – President Donald Trump said Tuesday that he has received another “beautiful letter” from North Korean leader Kim Jong Un.
+WASHINGTON, June 12, 2019 (BSS/AFP) – President Donald Trump said Tuesday that he has received another “beautiful letter” from Kim Jong Un and expressed openness to holding a third summit with the North Korean leader.

 Indicating that he continues to trust Kim, despite making little progress in efforts to get Pyongyang to give up nuclear weapons, Trump said the North Korean strongman “has kept his word.”